Hungary

 Appointing institution

-Ministry of Human Resources - Ministry of State for Public Education
+Ministry of Interior - Ministry of State for Public Education

 Organization & structure

-• 1 st round of the National Biology Comeptition for Secondary School Students (OKTV Biologia – categories I and II)
+• 1st round of the National Biology Competition for Secondary School Students (OKTV Biologia – categories I and II)

-• organized by the official Public Education Office
+• Organised by the official Public Education Office ("Oktatási Hivatal")

 1st and 2nd round: